lee-zhg/app-modernization-cicd-lab-iks/README.md

 1. Complete *Part 1 -  Working with Helm*  by following the instructions [here](https://github.com/IBMAppModernization/app-modernization-helm-lab-iks)

-2. If following this lab as part of an IBM instructor led workshop, please follow these instructions to setup your workshop environment: https://gist.github.com/djccarew/83da0dca62dbc4951efddbe1f49105ca

-3. Initialize Helm client
+2. Initialize Helm client
 ```
    helm init --client-only
 ```

-4. Go to the folder where you cloned the Plants By WebSphere  app in the previous lab
+3. Go to the folder where you cloned the Plants By WebSphere  app in the previous lab
 ```
    cd app-modernization-plants-by-websphere-jee6
 ```